opendistro-for-elasticsearch/sql/docs/experiment/ppl/cmd/rare.rst

 ============
 | Using ``rare`` command to find the least common tuple of values of all fields in the field list.

+A maximum of 10 results is returned for each distinct tuple of values of the group-by fields.

 Syntax
 ============
 rare <field-list> [by-clause]

 * field-list: mandatory. comma-delimited list of field names.
 * by-clause: optional. one or more fields to group the results by.